Isayso/PlaylistEditor/README.md

 # Playlist Editor
 Editor for Kodi playlist video files .m3u for Windows with send link to Kodi support.

 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.
 Search for names and find duplicate links to merge files.
 Copy/paste links to other editor instance.
-A copy link to clipboard with a JDownloader frindly delay is integrated.
+A copy link to clipboard with a JDownloader friendly delay is integrated.

 ![UI](PlaylistEditor3.PNG)